krakenjs/swaggerize-express/README.md

 ### Security Middleware

-If a security definition exists for a path in the swagger document, and an appropriate authorize function exists (defined using
+If a security definition exists for a path in the swagger API definition, and an appropriate authorize function exists (defined using
 `x-authorize` in the `securityDefinitions` as per [swaggerize-routes](https://github.com/krakenjs/swaggerize-routes#security-object)), then it will be used as middleware for that path.